-- Coffees grow in small-holder farmers' backyards (known as 'garden coffee') in the Yirgacheffe region - Cherries are harvested from October January and taken to the washing station where small-holder lots are combined - Coffee is hand sorted to remove under- and over-ripe cherries and select cherries between 18-22 brix - Cherries are shade-dried on raised beds in thick piles and regularly turned over to control fermentation for the first 3-5 days - Cherries are then thinned out during the day but piled up again inside plastic 'cocoons' at night for 5-8 days - Finally, cherries are spread in thick layers on beds with frequent moving for 10-15 days until moisture reaches 10-12% - Dried beans are then stored in the dried cherry pod for protection and to maximise fruit flavours until milling and export preparation - Our local partner, Primrose, does further quality control and sorting during milling.
-As a minimum they do a triple-pass through a colour sorter and a triple-pass through handsorting tables to improve overall quality
+- Coffees grow in small-holder farmers' backyards (known as 'garden coffee') in the Yirgacheffe region - Cherries are harvested from October January and taken to the washing station where small-holder lots are combined - Coffee is de-pulped and floaters are separated before going into large tanks for fermentation - De-pulped beans are covered in water and wet-fermented for 12-24 hours to remove mucilage - After fermentation coffee beans are rinsed thoroughly in channels to remove the last bits of mucilage and further separate any floaters - Coffee beans are then moved African beds in the sun to dry for 10-15 days until moisture level reaches 10-12% - On very hot days when coffee beans are on raised beds, they may be covered in plastic to control the rate of drying - Dried beans are then sold to collection stations where they are combined with other G2 lots from the Area.
+They are stored in parchment for protection until milling and export preparation. - Our local partner, Primrose, does further quality control and sorting during milling.
+As a minimum they do a triple-pass through a colour sorter and a triple-pass through handsorting tables to improve overall quality - Grade 2 washed lots are categorised this way by the ECX.
+These lots will have a higher defect count than Grade 1 lots, however, Primrose does further sorting and removal of defects during milling to ensure Project Origin's G2 lots are cleaner than the minimum standard